focusretreatcenter/website/content/2023/inktober/index.md

 +++
-title = "Inktober 2023 Retreat"
+title = "Inktober2023 Retreat"
 description = "A retreat for artists tackling the Inktober illustration challenge" image = "inktober2023.png"
 +++

 We are excited to be running our second year of artist retreats in partnership with Inktober!

 {{ youtube(id="Zqxf0b07xYk" orientation="portrait") }}

+![Inktober 2023 Logo](inktober2023.png)

 ## What is the Inktober Challenge?

-![Inktober 2023 Logo](inktober2023.png)

-You probably already know about Inktober if you are here, but just in case, Inktober is a daily drawing challenge where thousands of artists are given a single-word prompt and are challenged to complete an illustration each and every day for the entire month of October.
-It's a chance to be consistently creative, practice artistic skills, learn discipline, and participate in a huge online community event.
+Inktober is a drawing challenge where thousands of artists worldwide are given a single-word prompt then challenged to complete an illustration each and every day during the entire month of October.
+It's a chance to be consistently creative, improve artistic skills, practice discipline, while participating in a huge online community event.

 > "It's been so amazing and I feel so happy because it's not just I got the goal done, but you were all supporting me.
 I've been doing Inktober since at least 2016 and I've never gotten 31 drawings done before." &mdash;Denise

-## What should I expect at Focus Retreat Center?
+## What to expect at the Inktober2023 Retreat

+You hang out with other artists and spend each day working on the Inktober2023 illustration prompt.
+Your peers help keep you on track, and maybe even inspire you to get ahead of schedule.
+Last year one guest completed 25 illustrations in a single week!
+You eat delicious meals freshly prepared from local ingredients.
+You **don't** do any chores, cooking, or dishes.
+It's a time to give yourself a break.
+To rest.
+To re-energize.

 The best way to understand what we are about, whether it's what you need, and what your daily experience here will be like is to check out these pages: